Triangle (The X-Files): Plot

-Fox Mulder (David Duchovny) lies unconscious in the sea after wrecking his raft.
-He is taken aboard a passenger ship, the Queen Anne, by its British crew members.
-When he is sent to meet the captain, Mulder tries to explain that Queen Anne vanished in the Bermuda Triangle in 1939, and claims that it has reappeared in 1998.
+Fox Mulder (David Duchovny) lies unconscious at sea after wrecking his raft.
+He is taken aboard a passenger ship, SS Queen Anne, by its British crew members.
+When he is sent to meet the captain, Mulder tries to explain that Queen Anne vanished in the Bermuda Triangle in 1939 and claims that it has reappeared in 1998.
 The crew dismisses Mulder's story and suspect he is a Nazi spy.
 At that moment, Queen Anne is boarded by SS troops under the control of an Oberführer resembling the Smoking Man (William B. Davis), who sets the ship's course for Germany.
 The crew of Queen Anne lock Mulder in the captain's quarters, where he listens to a radio broadcast announcing the start of World War II.
 Mulder realizes that Queen Anne did not travel to 1998; he has traveled back to 1939.

 In the present, the Lone Gunmen inform Dana Scully (Gillian Anderson) that they have lost contact with Mulder, who had set out in search of Queen Anne.
 Scully first turns to Walter Skinner (Mitch Pileggi), unsuccessfully, then attempts to confront Assistant Director Alvin Kersh (James Pickens Jr.) who is seen with the Smoking Man.
-She finally threatens Agent Jeffrey Spender (Chris Owens) before Skinner shows up and provides her with the information from the Pentagon.
+She finally threatens Agent Jeffrey Spender (Chris Owens) before Skinner shows up and provides her with Mulder's location.
 Scully leaves with the Gunmen to find Mulder.
-Meanwhile, on the Queen Anne, a British sailor tells Mulder that the Germans are looking for what they believe is a weapon called "Thor's Hammer".
-Mulder tells him that Thor's Hammer is not a weapon, but a scientist that will build a weapon.
+Meanwhile, aboard Queen Anne, a British sailor tells Mulder that the Germans are looking for what they believe is a weapon called "Thor's Hammer."
+Mulder tells him that Thor's Hammer is not a weapon, but a scientist who will build a weapon.
 The sailor turns out to be a German spy and locks Mulder in the engine room with the ship's crew.
 One of the sailors, who strongly resembles Kersh, decides to steer the boat towards Jamaica, but Mulder tells them to sail back where they came from, in order to pass through the time warp and re-appear in 1998.